Generous amounts of shredded chicken, tender cannellini beans, and vegetables (just green ones, please!) give this white chili its unique appearance.

 This version is a riff on Elise's White Chili.
 Made in an electric pressure cooker with cooked beans (canned or homemade) and boneless chicken, it's fast and simple!

-When using a pressure cooker, it’s best not to cook dairy under pressure since it has a tendency to curdle and then make a mess when the pressure is released.
+When using a pressure cooker or Instant Pot, it’s best not to cook dairy under pressure since it has a tendency to curdle and then make a mess when the pressure is released.
+(New to the Instant Pot?
+Check out our post How To Use an Instant Pot: A First-Timer’s Guide.)

 Therefore, this chili is cooked first without dairy, and then you stir in a big dollop of sour cream at the end.
 By adding the dairy ingredient after cooking, you avoid any unfortunate pressure cooking issues and still end up with a creamy chili, too.